wchoi11/notchmess/_posts/2019-11-23-acting-rationally.md

 After a moment of hesitation, I agree to come.

 What went wrong here?
 Most people would agree that I've done something irrational.
-It was my best judgment to work on my paper, but I acted against it by going to watch the movie.
+My best judgment was to work on my paper, but I acted against it by going to watch the movie.

 In general, most (if not all) people seem to assume that acting against